 - Best back to school sales 2021 — Deals on Apple gear, backpacks and more

 What are the best computers?

 The best all-in-one computer we've tested is the 2020 Apple iMac with 5K Retina Display (27-inch).
 It's still the best all-in-one computer for photo and video editing, and a fantastic system all around, thanks to the classic iMac design and new hardware that bumps up the CPU and GPU to deliver excellent power for all of your tasks.
 It's especially well-suited to photo and video editing, but the Apple iMac will fit just as well in any home or office.

-For an affordable basic desktop PC, we recommend the Acer Aspire TC, which boasts plenty of capability and lots of features, all for a very reasonable price.
+If you're in the market for an affordable desktop PC we recommend the Dell G5 5090, which boasts plenty of capability and lots of features, all for a very reasonable price.
 If you need a basic machine for daily productivity and streaming, or even a low-end gaming machine, this is a great option if you're on a budget.

 The best computers in 2021

 The Apple iMac 27-inch (2020) is the latest iMac and may be the last Intel-powered all-in-one from Apple, but it couldn't have come at a better time.
 The new iMac boasts Intel 10th-generation processors, AMD Radeon Pro 5000 series graphics, and perhaps most importantly, a 1080p webcam – a big step up from the 720p cameras used in older iMacs.
 Other highlights of the 2020 iMac included enhanced speakers and optional nano-texture display that reduces glare.